open-pioneer/trails-openlayers-base-packages/src/packages/coordinate-search/README.md

 />
 ```

+The optional property `precision` allows to specify the number of display digits (default: 3).

+If no `projections` are specified, Web Mercator (EPSG:3857) and WGS 84 (EPSG:4326) are the default options.

-To set the value of the input field from outside the component,
-set the optional `input` property from type Coordinate.
+To set the value of the input field from outside the component, set the optional `input` property of type `Coordinate`.

-The Coordinates have to be in the projection of the map.
+The coordinates have to be in the projection of the map.

 If the value changes, the `onSelect` function is triggered.

 ```jsx
 <CoordinateInput mapId="map_id" input={[761166, 6692084]} />
 ```

-To set the placeholder of the input field from outside the component,
-set the optional `placeholder` property from type Coordinate or string.
+To set the placeholder of the input field from outside the component, use the optional `placeholder` property of type `Coordinate` or `string`.

+Common usage for a `string` input is a supportive text like "Enter coordinates here".

+A `Coordinate` input can be used for example for showing the coordinates of a selected geometry or the current mouse position.

 The Coordinates have to be in the projection of the map.
-Common usage for the string is "Enter coordinates here" or for the Coordinate the current mouse position.

 ```jsx
 <CoordinateInput mapId="map_id" placeholder={[700000, 6000000]} />